pytorch-ignite/pytorch-ignite.ai/content/docs/explanations/engine.md

 include_footer: true
 ---

-The **essence** of the framework is the class `~ignite.engine.engine.Engine`{.interpreted-text role="class"}, an abstraction that loops a given number of times over provided data, executes a processing function and returns a result:
+The **essence** of the framework is the class [`Engine`](https://pytorch.org/ignite/v0.4.5/generated/ignite.engine.engine.Engine.html#ignite.engine.engine.Engine), an abstraction that loops a given number of times over provided data, executes a processing function and returns a result:

 ```python
 while epoch < max_epochs: